flybywiresim/docs/docs/fbw-a32nx/feature-guides/cFMS.md

 - [Flight Plan Discontinuities](../../pilots-corner/advanced-guides/flight-planning/disco.md)

 ## Known Issues

+### FMS v2 Issues

+!!! warning ""
+    Please note the following issues are listed in order of severity.

+- Flight plan is not properly displayed on the ND for some SIDs (e.g LPFR NART7U, BAROK7U).
+    - This can cause follow-up issues in the FMS, it's best to select a new SID or just the runway and fly the SID manually.
+- Alternate fuel on INIT FUEL PRED is not calculated in some cases.
+    - It's best to insert the alternate fuel from the OFP manually.
+- CRZ FL/TEMP on the INIT page goes blank when starting descent.
+    - Can just be ignored, no negative effect.
+- No transition out of SRS when going around above GA ACC ALT.
+    - Pull the altitude knob to enter OP CLB.
+It's unclear whether this is IRL behavior.
+- ALTN CRZ FL in DESCENT WIND page does not consider alternate flight plan distance.
+    - Ignore this for now, alternate fuel is not calculated with our current implementation.

+### Standard Issues

 - CA leg terminations are sometimes in the wrong place, and do not adapt to V/S.
 - Some path captures will be incorrectly drawn.
 This will not affect guidance.